 The ATO no longer accepts lodgment of electronic PVA statement on any type of electronic storage media.
 If a PVA statement is submitted on a floppy disk, zip disk, CD-ROM, DVD, DAT, cartridge or USB/flash drive, the media will be sent back to the supplier for lodgment via an acceptable channel.
 Until the PVA statement is received via an acceptable channel, the provider may not have fulfilled their reporting obligations.

-The ECI can be used to lodge the same dataset format.
-For more information on lodging via ECI see section 3 Reporting procedures.

 5 Data file format